 The Obara district is well-suited to growing the mulberry plant, so it has been known as …

-You can also try your hand at pottery.
-The shop also exhibits and sells a range of potter…
+You can try your hand at pottery in the workshop.
+The shop also exhibits and sells a rang…

 Shikizakura Four-Season …